ronnyml/snowplow-wiki/technical-documentation/1a-trackers/javascript-tracker/2-Specific-event-tracking-with-the-Javascript-tracker-v2.3.md

 <a name="social" />
 ### 3.4 Social tracking

-Social tracking has not been implemented yet.
-However, the intention is to use a similar tracking function to that employed by Google Analytics.

 Social tracking will be used to track the way users interact with Facebook, Twitter and Google + widgets, e.g. to capture "like this" or "tweet this" events.

 <a name="trackSocial" />
 #### 3.4.1 `trackSocialInteraction`

-*This method has not yet been implemented.*

-The `trackSocial` method takes four parameters:
+The `trackSocial` method takes three parameters:

 | **Parameter** | **Description** | **Required?** | **Example value**     |
 |:--------------|:----------------|:--------------|:----------------------|